fesanmar/Stilpy/docs/usage.rst

 >>> print(ti_p.total_duration())
 6:00:55

-As you can see, this method returns a ``timedelta`` object with the sum of the duration of every ``TimeInterval``.
+As you can see, this method returns a timedelta_ object with the sum of the duration of every ``TimeInterval``.

 Time intervals with groups
 --------------------------

-In the previous example, with just gotted records that need to be ordered and putted together.
-But what happend if we have records that belong to different groups, all together in the same collection.
+In the previous example, we just got the records that need to be ordered and put together.
+But what happens if we have records that belong to different groups, all together in the same collection?
 Well, for that we have the ``group_by`` parameter.

 Let's try another example.